Opening Convocation Livestream

 • Classes are a mixture of discussion, lecture, and experiential learning.

-Individual instructors make determinations in terms of daily work/in-class work with readings as well as freedom over informal writing assignments (in-class writing, journals, reflections, etc.).
+• All sections of FWS will cover the same course material.
+Sections will read the same common reader and writing textbook and produce the same major writing assignments.
+Individual instructors make determinations in terms of daily work/in-class work with readings as well as informal writing assignments (in-class writing, response writings, reflections, etc.).

 • Professor Denise Carrick Hedges, Director of Leadership Development